codeforfrankfurt/frankfurt_districts/README.md

 # Why
 Just experimening for now.

-Possible practical use: service to help you choose a district where you wnat to live.
+Possible practical use: service for choosing a perfect district to live (Tinder for districts!)

 # How to use
 1. Open https://codeforfrankfurt.github.io/frankfurt_districts/